U.S. fossil fuel groups pull out of climate change court case

 "It seems pretty clear that the trade group intervenors have recognized that there may be costs as well as benefits to intervention and that they might be better off leaving the defense of the case to the government," said Seth Jaffe, an environmental lawyer who is a partner at Foley Hoag in Boston.
 He is not involved in the case.

 NAM was the first to file its request to withdraw, submitting it to the court on Monday.
 API asked to withdraw on Thursday.
-AFPM filed its request early on Friday.
+AFPM has not yet responded to the judge's request.

 "What is noticeably absent from these withdrawal motions is the reason why the fossil fuel industry wants to leave the case," said Philip Gregory, a lawyer for the teen plaintiffs.